 If you are invited to apply for permanent residence, you need to provide proof that you have the minimum amount of funds available.
 These funds must be money that you can readily access.

 Your bank or financial institution must provide a letter to show your funds.
-The letter(s) must be written on the bank’s letterhead and include:
+The letter(s) must be written on the bank’s letterhead and include your:

-- the bank’s contact information (address, telephone, and email address)
+- Bank’s contact information (address, telephone, and email address)

-- all outstanding debts such as credit card debts and loans
+- Outstanding debts such as credit card debts and loans

-- account number, date account was opened, current balance, and average balance for the last six months for each bank and current investment account.
+- Account numbers, the date the account was opened, current balance, and average balance for the last six months for each current bank and investment account.

 How much money do I need to settle in Canada?

-Also, it will be helpful if you have additional money beyond the minimum funds that IRCC requires.
-Additional money will help you to settle in Canada with greater financial ease.
+Beyond the minimum funds that you require, it’s helpful if you have more than the minimum.
+Having more money will help you to settle in Canada with greater financial ease.
+So, it’s a good idea to research the cost of living in the city where you plan to settle.
 The additional amount of funds that you require will vary based on:

 - Your family size.